Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 Key Focus: Learning, discipline, physical growth

-• Develops problem-solving skills
+• Develops the problem-solving skills by own

-• Builds friendships
+• Builds friendships and tries to express their feelings

 Care Tips:

-• Structured routine in daily life schedule
+• Proper routine in daily life schedule should be allowed

-• Yoga
+• Yoga for few minutes

-• Emotional support to them
+• Emotional support to them with affection

 Child Development Milestones Table